Attainable housing in West Parry Sound (MZO)

 I understand the need for more affordable housing.
 However, this explosive proposal for building housing on 700 acres in Seguin, and doubling the population of Parry Sound in the process is extremely concerning for quality of life in Seguin.
 We do not have infrastructure in health care, roads, waste management.
 The explosion of noise, light pollution, car and truck traffic/road safety, construction disruption, road deterioration, environmental deterioration, demand for commercial and health care services, are all extremely worrisome.
 The quality of life for those of us in Seguin who chose "the natural place to be" will be forever ruined for us and our families.
 I will certainly never use the RosePoint Trail any longer, nor cycle on the local roads in the vicinity for example.
 You will have to get rid of the township tagline and replace it with "the unnatural subdivision place to be".
 I have been a resident for 35 years, and expecting a serene beautiful place for retirement and family to continue to gather.
 I have spent approximately $1million on local businesses in that time.
 If this proposal goes through, I am out of here.
 It is the most disappointing news I have heard in my 35 yrs as a property owner here.
 Sad day for quality of life in Seguin.

-va04584 asked about 2 years ago
+va04584 asked almost 3 years ago

 Thank you for sharing your concerns, va04584.
 Please keep in mind that applying for an MZO is the first step in the multi-step process required to expand attainable housing options in our region.
 Homes will be built incrementally over the course of several years.
 This gradual process will allow emergency services departments to grow and expand as the population grows.
 Similarly, plans for waste management and road maintenance will be an integral part of the development process, including the incremental expansion of these Seguin departments in step with population growth.